Catholic Church in South Africa: Southern African Catholic Bishops Conference

-The Southern African Catholic Bishops Conference is a collegial body approved by the Holy See and has as its particular aim:
+The Southern African Catholic Bishops Conference is a collegial body approved by the Holy See and has as its stated aim:

 to provide the bishops of the territories mentioned above with facilities for consultation and united action in such matters of common interest to the Church as consultation and co-operation with other hierarchies; the fostering of priestly and religious vocations; the doctrinal, apostolic and pastoral formation of the clergy, religious and laity; the promotion of missionary activity, catechetics, liturgy, lay apostolate, ecumenism, development, justice and reconciliation, social welfare, schools, hospitals, the apostolate of the press, radio, television, and other means of social communication; and any other necessary activity.

 Apostolic Nuncio

-The Apostolic Nuncio to South Africa is Archbishop Henryk Mieczysław Jagodziński, from when he was appointed to the post on 16 April 2024.
-He is also the Apostolic Nuncio to Botswana, Lesotho, eSwatini and Namibia.
+Archbishop Henryk Mieczysław Jagodziński was appointed Apostolic Nuncio to South Africa on 16 April 2024, and also became the Apostolic Nuncio to Botswana, Lesotho, eSwatini and Namibia.

 Catholic Church and apartheid

-Denis Hurley, Archbishop of Durban and a member of the Central Preparatory Committee of Vatican II, stands perhaps as the most eminent Catholic cleric in South African history.
+Denis Hurley is Archbishop of Durban and a member of the Central Preparatory Committee of Vatican II.
 He was appointed bishop at the age of 31 and was a leader in opposing the apartheid regime.
-Like him, many senior officials within the Catholic Church in South Africa opposed apartheid, but a group of white Catholics formed the South African Catholic Defence League to condemn the church's political involvement and, in particular, to denounce school integration.
+Many other officials within the Catholic Church in South Africa opposed apartheid, but a group of white Catholics formed the South African Catholic Defence League with the purposes of condemning the church's political involvement and, in particular, denouncing school integration.